Investing in Gold in 2022

 South Africa currently has over 80 registered mining projects in various stages of development, and a number of active mining houses, juniors, mid-tiers and majors.
 Mines in South Africa are critical assets in increasing mining stock value.

-With gold likely to remain a strong performer through 2020 and beyond, especially in light of increasing stock market risks, gold as an investment option is returning to the spotlight.
-With a variety of gold investment avenues available, investors can build an effective portfolio to meet their investment objectives.
+With gold likely to remain a strong performer through 2020 and beyond, especially in light of increasing stock market risks, gold as an investment option has returned to the spotlight in a big way.
+From the variety of physical gold, exchange-traded funds or gold mining stocks investment avenues available, investors can build an effective portfolio to meet their objectives.

 Is now a good time to invest in gold?